 Many criminal background checks fail to distinguish between someone being arrested or charged and actually being convicted.
 Potential employees are routinely asked on job applications if they’ve “ever been arrested for a serious crime.”
 Not if they have a conviction history…simply arrested.
 It’s easy to see how checking “yes” on this box could be used to take some candidates out of the running for a job.

-This is exactly the reason why many states and localities are passing laws to protect job hunters who have a criminal record from being immediately disqualified during the hiring process.
+This is exactly the reason why many states and localities are passing criminal background check laws to protect job hunters who have a criminal record from being immediately disqualified during the hiring process.

 What is a “Ban the Box” Law?

-A “ban the box” law prohibits employers from requesting a potential employee’s criminal history on a job application in certain states and localities.
+A “ban the box” law is a criminal background check law that prohibits employers from requesting a potential employee’s criminal history on a job application in certain states and localities.
 Some laws forbid a company from asking if the candidate was ever sentenced for a crime until a specific time in the hiring process, such as during an interview or after a conditional offer of employment.

 Ban the Box Is Good for Children and Families